-Alic is co-Founder of the CITRIS Foundry, headquartered at UC Berkeley.
+Alic is a Partner and co-Founder of the CITRIS Foundry, headquartered at UC Berkeley.
 Alic co-manages operations of the CITRIS Foundry by helping grow and develop the startup companies in this highly selective accelerator program.
 He previously coordinated various projects within the CITRIS Social Apps Lab, including the annual CITRIS Mobile App Challenge.

 Alic was previously a Post-doctoral Researcher in the Department of Mechanical Engineering at University of California, Berkeley.
 His research focused on two fronts: (1) Methods to improve LED efficiency through cooling with low-noise piezoelectric fans and (2) design and synthesis of extremely low-cost composite thermoelectric materials for waste heat energy generation.